23nicsat/vexprograms/README.md

 Copy the code that you want to use into the Vex Program, then once you are done, add it back into the file.

-If one of the coding files has any bugs, make sure to go to the *Issues* tab and open an issue.
+If one of the coding files have any bugs, or any changes you want to suggest, make sure to go to the *Issues* tab and open an issue.
 Make sure to go to the right, click on *Projects* and add it to the **VEX Coding** Project.
 Once an issue has been resolved, click the *Close* button at the bottom.

 The [VEX Coding Project](https://github.com/rockwayrobotics/vexprograms/projects/1) has a list of things that need to be done, are being